rzbdz/libcoring/DEVLOG.md

 Since the formatting would require two memory buffers, one for messages from front-end, one for formatted logs.
 This implementation doesn't use double buffer, instead it uses a simple on stack buffer, for simple application it should be enough.
-Alternatives like using mmap or io_uring (async io would use techs like DMA) would be taken into consideration.
+Alternatives like using mmap or io_uring_context (async io would use techs like DMA) would be taken into consideration.

 The results only be better(equal in else cases) when the front-end is not busy logging and the log string is not very simple (for example: multiple digits combined with string formatting), the latency of front end is stable (**2X faster** than **spdlog** while logging complex message).

+---

+## io_context

+...

+---

+## Notice:

+...
+From now on, I won't update the DEVLOG.md file on the fly.

+The project is still under development, and README.md would be updated as soon as new information is available.
+Beyond DEVLOG.md and REAME.md, other useful descriptions of how the codes are organized and designed are available in the **commit log** before and future.
+I might update a description of how the timer is designed in the future.
+I have also written some posts in Chinese to show the points that are needed to write such a 'toy' (but I won't keep it as only a toy) project, and I might translate them into English later to improve my English writing skill later.

+---